How To Uninstall Apps On Mac [Step-By-Step Guide]

 , clickGo

-in the menu bar at the top of the screen.
+in the menu bar at the top-left corner of the screen.
 Hold down theOption

 key to reveal the hiddenLibrary